top of page

 • By standardising how customers describe problems (via structured Q&A and photos), the app could significantly reduce time wasted on vague or inaccurate job requests.

-While Colin’s use case showed strong potential for network effects and monetisation, we made the strategic decision to deprioritise this persona for MVP.
+While Colin’s use case showed strong potential for network effects and monetisation, I made the strategic decision to deprioritise this persona for MVP.
 Supporting tradespeople would require additional flows, service-tier logic, and legal considerations which are best addressed post-validation of core user demand.

-However, Colin’s insights were powerful enough to shape our long-term roadmap and reinforce the broader vision for MyHandyAI: not just to empower DIYers but also to bridge the gap between consumers and professionals in a scalable, intelligent way.
+However, Colin’s insights were powerful enough to shape the long-term roadmap and reinforce the broader vision for MyHandyAI: not just to empower DIYers but also to bridge the gap between consumers and professionals in a scalable, intelligent way.

 Customer Journey